NCVC-CAM/NCVC/boost_issue.md

 If you use an algorithm function with CTypedPtrArray, you will get a compile error where the template arguments do not match with std::swap().
 I used reverse() as an example, but the same was true for sort() and so on.
 The following sample code is a console application + MFC, and unnecessary initialization is omitted.
+Boost 1.76, Tried with Visual Studio 2015 and 2019

 ```C++
 #include "boost/foreach.hpp"